-The NSRC is funded by grant number 1451045 from the International Research Network Connections (IRNC) program of the National Science Foundation and Google, with additional contributions from dozens of public and private organizations.
-The NSRC works closely with several University of Oregon organizations, including the Route Views project, the Network and Telecommunication Services group, UO Libraries, and the Wired Humanities Project (WHP).
+The NSRC is funded by grant number 2029309 from the Office of Advanced Cyberinfrastructure (OAC) of the National Science Foundation and Google, with additional contributions from dozens of public and private organizations.
+The NSRC works closely with several University of Oregon organizations, including the Route Views project, the UO Information Services department, UO Libraries, and the Wired Humanities Project (WHP).

 Main Focus Areas

 - Helping develop and deploy Internet infrastructure in R&E networks

 - Assisting US scientists with international research partnerships